TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 #### Redirects and Wildcard Routes

-You might want to provide a URL out of convenience for your user but map it directly to another one you're already using.
-Use a redirect:
+<span id='knowledge-check-5'>You might want to provide a URL out of convenience for your user but map it directly to another one you're already using.
+Use a redirect:</span>

 ~~~ruby
   # config/routes.rb